 If basic recall of facts is all that matters, a tool like Google can make you the smartest person in the room.
 Today’s trivia quiz proved that.
 If finding answers anywhere at anytime is a valuable thing to be able to do, then a mobile phone should be a standard tool you carry everywhere.

 What I think people were really saying was that, if I was allowed to use my phone to find answers and everyone else wasn’t, then that would give me an unfair advantage.
 And that may be true if I was the only person with access to Google, but the fact is that I didn’t do anything that every other person in that room could have done if they’d have chosen to.
 The fact is, I was the only one in the room who used a tool that we all potentially had access to, but because I used that tool it made me a “cheat”.

 And here’s the real point… mostly we ban these tools in our classrooms.
 And we generally consider any student that uses such tools to find answers to our narrow questions to be a cheat.
 And we drill into kids that when we ask them questions, when we set up those “exam conditions”, they better not even think about being “enterprising” or “creative” or “problem solvers”… Just know the answers to the questions, and show all your working too, dammit.

 And you’d better hope that if one of those students ever grows up to be your doctor, the rigid thinking we may have instilled in them about “knowing the answers” has been replaced with a far more flexible skill for “finding the answers”.
 Let’s hope that our kids don’t have too much trouble unlearning all the bizarre thinking that schools spend so much time drilling into them.

 What do you think?
 At what point does the ability to find answers cross the line and become cheating?

-Where does cheating begin? by Chris Betcher is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Where does cheating begin? by Chris Betcher is licensed under a Creative Commons Attribution 4.0 International License.